Manchali: Plot

-However he remains civil with her and agrees to behave as she says.
-She wants uncle to hand over her wealth and then Sushil Kumar and she will get a divorce but he does not seem to want to go away from her home as he misses his train to Dehra Dun.
+However, he remains civil with her and agrees to behave as she says.
+She wants her uncle to hand over her wealth and then Sushil Kumar and she will get a divorce but he does not seem to want to go away from her home as he misses his train to Dehra Dun.
 One day he disappears for a few hours and she thinks he has absconded.
 But he arrives home and says that he was negotiating a deal for an apple orchard to give her a present.
 His slick answers irritate her and she sends him with some goons to settle the orchard deal, planning that the goons should beat him up to scare him.
-Instead after a few hours Sushil Kumar comes back saying that he bashed up the goons himself.
+Instead after a few hours, Sushil Kumar comes back saying that he bashed up the goons himself.
 Seeing his cuts and bruises, Leena repents and starts to develop soft feelings for Sushil Kumar.
 Now Sushil Kumar starts going out to outings and clubs with Pushpa and her friends leaving Leena behind.
 Leena becomes jealous of Pushpa and they have a fight over Sushil Kumar.
 After forcefully staying 2 days at her home, Sushil Kumar says he could stay here forever and start a "Husband on Hire" business as all her friends like him.

 Leena panics and forbids him from meeting her friends.
-She then pushes her uncle and aunt to hand over her wealth now that she is married but uncle says that they will have a reception party to introduce her husband to society and then she will get her wealth.
+She then pushes her uncle and aunt to hand over her wealth now that she is married but her uncle says that they will have a reception party to introduce her husband to society and then she will get her wealth.
 On the morning of the party, uncle and aunt hand over her property papers, cash and jewellery to her and Sushil Kumar, with their blessings, saying that Sushil Kumar is a joint partner in all that she owns, as they find him more sensible and capable than Leena, to handle her wealth.
 Leena is so upset that she does not notice Sushil Kumar putting everything in a briefcase and driving away.
 Not able to share her concerns about Sushil Kumar robbing her, with anyone in the house; she speaks to Pushpa as she comes for the reception party and the two friends reconcile.
-Every one starts to come for the party and then Sushil Kumar comes.
+Everyone starts to come for the party and then Sushil Kumar comes.
 After the Party Leena lashes out at Sushil Kumar that he has deceived her and robbed her of her wealth.